Sleepytale Logo

 • Keep it small and rotate.
 A few toys out at a time holds attention better than an overflowing bin.

 • Plan the wind down.
-A busy day needs a calm off ramp, so pair the toys with a soothing bedtime like Sleepytale.
+A busy day needs a calm off ramp, so pair the toys with something gentle, like a lullaby from Cleo.

 The Bottom Line

 Verdict: For daytime play, reach for stacking cups, a shape sorter, and a push toy.
-For the wind down that follows, choose Sleepytale, the screen free companion that calms a busy baby at bedtime.
+For the quieter stretches, choose Sleepytale, the AI friend whose lullabies, rhymes, and stories are made for your own baby, screen on or fully off.

 Frequently Asked Questions